Kanhaiya957/Qgis-Mapping-/README.md

-# 🗺 Indian States Map
+# 🗺 Indian States Map - Day - 1

 This project contains a *map of Indian States* created using *QGIS* and shapefiles.
 Each state is represented with distinct colors and labeled for easy identification.